ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 ---

 **ASIDE**
-TLS is an updated and more secure version of SSL, though SSL is the more commonly used term.
-Throughout the remainder of the chapter, I will refer to SSL/TLS simply as SSL, though the technology I am referring may actually be TLS.
+TLS is the updated and more secure version of SSL.
+Throughout the remainder of the chapter, I will refer to SSL/TLS simply as TLS, though some external references may use SSL as the catch-all term.
 Confusing?
 Yup!
 This represents one of the many reasons that HTTPS can seem intimidating.

 ---